danyweis/oneDay/README.md

 #### Description:

-Input will be a birth date and it will tell you how long untill your next Birthday or if it is your birthday
+Input will be a birth date and it will tell you how long until your next Birthday or if it is your birthday

 ![Preview of What age?](005age/005age.png)